Tina Negus: Negus's pursuit

 Not knowing that her fossil had been described and reported, Negus returned to Charnwood Forest in 1958, only to discover that the fossil had been extracted and disappeared.
-As soon as she entered the University of Reading in 1961, she took her fossil tracing to the geologist there for identification to only discover that her fossil had been described three years before.
+As soon as she entered the University of Reading in 1961, she took her fossil tracing to the geologist there for identification only to discover that her fossil had been described three years before.
 Her contribution to the fossil discovery was lost until 2004, when she saw Mason, who was then a geologist at the University College London, talking about the discovery of Charnia on a television programme.
 By then, Charnia and other Ediacaran fossils became famous as evidence of Precambrian life, which had remained one of the biggest puzzles in the history of life on Earth and the so called "Darwin's dilemma".
 In introducing the theory of natural selection in 1859, Darwin argues that the absence of such ancient lives was "the most obvious and gravest objection" to his theory.